 Bring to a boil, and boil for 10-15 minutes.

-Drain, then add beans to the slow cooker, along with coconut milk, rice, garlic, thyme, all spice, ginger, white parts of scallions, kosher salt, & red pepper flakes.
+Drain, then add beans to the slow cooker, along with the stock, coconut milk, lime juice, rice, garlic, thyme, allspice, ginger, white parts of scallions, kosher salt, & red pepper flakes.

 Cover and cook on low 6-8 hours until rice is cooked, and beans are tender

-Serve hot, garnished with green parts of scallion
+Serve hot, garnished with green parts of the scallion

 Slow cookers vary in temperature, so cooking times will depend on your cooker.